zegetech/zegetech.github.io/_posts/2019-01-03-international-payment-gateways.md

 <br/>
-I tested the Visa Direct API which has endpoints for funds transfer, watchlist screening, query, aliases(store and retrieve customer data), mVisa and funds reversal.
+The Visa Direct API has endpoints for funds transfer, watchlist screening, query, aliases(store and retrieve customer data), mVisa and funds reversal.
 The API is secured via two-way SSL/mutual SSL authentication.
 Once you register and verify a visa developer account, the normal flow for testing the API is;
 - create a project and select the api(s) to test,